tsulis/Duino-Coin-ESP-Host-WebConfig/README.md

    - https://github.com/esp8266/Arduino
    - https://github.com/bblanchon/ArduinoJson (v6)
    - https://github.com/tzapu/WiFiManager
+3. Clone / download my repo, and flash it to your board.
+4. Have fun.

 # Disclaimer:
 1. This is very early release version, hiccups, ups and down are expected.